talkvegantome/talkvegan-hugo/content/english/facts/soy-is-bad-for-you.md

 ### Overall

 #### Soy Isoflavones: A Safety Review - 2003
+> A recent assessment from the Naturopathic University in Washington State found intakes [of isoflavones] of 14.8 mg/day in vegetarians. (p4) [...]
 >  Whereas results in some studies are limited or conflicting, when viewed in its entirety, the current literature supports the safety of isoflavones as typically consumed in diets based on soy or containing soy products.
 > - [Soy Isoflavones: A Safety Review - 2003](http://web.archive.org/web/20191002184755/https://www.researchgate.net/profile/Melody_Harwood2/publication/10855804_Soy_Isoflavones_A_Safety_Review/links/5bd721a8a6fdcc3a8dae5fec/Soy-Isoflavones-A-Safety-Review.pdf?origin=publication_detail)
 - [Effects of Soy on Health Outcomes - 2005](https://web.archive.org/web/20170201070904/https://archive.ahrq.gov/downloads/pub/evidence/pdf/soyeffects/soy.pdf)